 Atlas is the name of the famous Greek Titan that is depicted holding a celestial sphere.
 He is also known as the titan of navigation and astronomy.
 Anne Heche can be credited for making this name popular as she named her son Atlas Heche Tupper in the year 2009.

 Perseus is the name of the constellation located in the northern portion of the sky.
-Its name honors the famous Greek god who defeated Medusa.
-Perseus is a Unisex name, but has been more popular with the boys in the past.
+Its name honors the son of the Greek god Zeus, who defeated the monster Medusa.
+Perseus is a Unisex name but has been more popular with the boys in the past.
 On its own, Perseus sounds heroic, but when you add a nickname like Percy, it instantly transforms into a fun moniker.

 Leo is the name of a constellation containing clusters of shiny stars.
 This constellation was discovered quite early.
 Leo was rated as the 134th most popular space baby names for boys in the year 2014.
 The name Leo, meaning ‘lion’, was very popular in ancient Rome.
 In fact, 13 Roman popes were named Leo.

 Archer is the name of the half-man and half-horse Sagittarius group of stars and means ‘strength and power’.
 Archie would make a perfect nickname for it.

 Sirius is an excellent name to bestow on your son.
 Also called the Dog Star, Sirius is the brightest star in the sky.
 So your boy will always be radiating and shining wherever he goes.
 It’s also the name of the XM satellite radio.